- Digestive Disease Common Misconceptions

 Most people with diverticulosis have few or no symptoms.
 Diverticulosis is not a problem unless a diverticulum ruptures and an infection (abscess) results, a condition called diverticulitis.
 Diverticulitis causes abdominal pain, fever and tenderness usually in the left lower abdomen.
 Rarely, bleeding can occur from a diverticulum when a blood vessel inside the diverticulum is weakened by the infection and ruptures.

 Bleeding from diverticulosis (diverticular bleeding) without the presence of diverticulitis is painless.
 Bleeding from diverticulosis is generally more severe and brisker than bleeding from anal fissures, hemorrhoids, and colon tumors.
 Diverticular bleeding is the most common cause of moderate to severe rectal bleeding that requires hospitalization and blood transfusions among the elderly population in the Western world.

 When bleeding occurs in a diverticulum located in the sigmoid colon, the bleeding tends to be bright red.
-When bleeding occurs in a diverticulum located in the right ascending colon, the bleeding may also be bright red if the bleeding is brisk; However, the color is more likely to be dark red, maroon, or, sometimes, even black (melena).
+When bleeding occurs in a diverticulum located in the right or ascending colon, the bleeding may also be bright red if the bleeding is brisk and the transit through the colon is rapid; however, the color is more likely to be dark red, maroon, or, sometimes, even black (melena).